Master of Science- Civil and Environmental Engineering

-All students must pass a group of core courses in one of the following specialty areas: Environmental, Geotechnical, Structural, and Water Resources Engineering.
+All students must pass a group of core courses in one of the following specialty areas: Environmental, Geotechnical, Structural, Transportation, and Water Resources Engineering.
 A listing of core courses for each area can be found here.

 - Other Information

 - Exceptional students may be invited to proceed directly to the Ph.D.; such students will be awarded the MS concurrently with the Ph.D.
-The MS degree can be awarded upon the approval of the Graduate Committee after completing 40 credit hours, completing a technical report on his/her research, and passing the doctoral qualifying examination.

 - Students in the MS program in the CEE Department can be eligible for partial tuition assistance*.

 - Only under exceptional circumstances will MS students be allowed to transfer to the ME program.
 This transfer will require approval by the Graduate Committee and will require detailed written justification by the student and advisor.